-A use engaged in the preparation and retail sale of food and beverages; including the sale of alcoholic beverages when conducted as a secondary feature of the use, producing less than 50n per cent of the establishment's gross income.
+A use engaged in the preparation and retail sale of food and beverages; including the sale of alcoholic beverages when conducted as a secondary feature of the use, producing less than 50 per cent of the establishment's gross income.

-1. Restaurant (Drive-in or Fast Food): An establishment which principally supplies food and beverages in disposable containers and is characterized by high x.
-Restricted (or Adult) Businesses

-- automobile accessibility and on-site accommodations, self-service, and short stays by customers. - Restaurant (General): An establishment characterized by table service to customers and/or accommodation to walk-in clientele, as opposed to Drive-In or Fast Food Restaurants.
+- Restaurant (Drive-in or Fast Food): An establishment which principally supplies food and beverages in disposable containers and is characterized by high automobile accessibility and onsite accommodations self-service, and short stays by customers. - Restaurant (General): An establishment characterized by table service to customers and/ or accommodation to walk-in clientele, as opposed to Drive-in or Fast-Food Restaurants.
 Typical uses include cafes, coffee shops, and restaurants.